5 Ways to Deal with a Competitive Coworker

 3. Get Curious

-Be direct with the person who is competing with you.
-Address your feelings, and instead of getting defensive, ask questions.
-Try to understand where your colleague is coming from.
+Shift the dynamic from competition to curiosity.
+Have a direct conversation with the person who is competing with you.
+Ask thoughtful questions to understand where your colleague is coming from.

 It could sound like, “Ben, it seemed like you were frustrated with my strategy presentation in this morning’s meeting.
 Can we talk this through?”